 It works more effective at getting a response than anything else I’ve tested.”

 Related: 36 Practical Tips for Writing A Great Sales Follow Up Email

 David Bolton of HubSnacks says, “Use the 9-Word email or shorter to revive dead leads.”

 This email is:

-One of the best ways to get better at writing cold emails is to track and analyze your results.
+One of the best ways to get better at writing cold emails is to track and analyze your results using an email marketing dashboard.
 Whether you are sending emails from Hubspot, Pipedrive, Sharpspring, Outreach, Mailchimp, Campaign Monitor, or just using UTM parameters, it is easy to track all of this in Databox.

 Here are some recommended metrics to keep a close eye on.